Community Fund Investment

 Grace Smith House, Inc.

-Meets Basic Needs is a program designed to help victims of domestic violence stabilize their lives by providing direct financial assistance to alleviate an immediate financial crisis and provide supports and services needed to empower victims of domestic violence and their children to move towards building a foundation of financial stability and independence.
+Meets Basic Needs is designed to help victims of domestic violence stabilize their lives by providing direct financial assistance to alleviate an immediate financial crisis while providing support & services needed to empower them and their children to move towards building a foundation of financial stability and independence without having to be dependent on their abuser.

 Hudson River Housing